5 Signature Dishes That Define Singapore Fusion Cuisine

 3. Char Kway Teow

 Char kway teow stands as a classic of Singapore food, bringing together flat rice noodles and egg noodles stir fried over intense heat.
-Each serving is rich with coconut milk, blended with dark soy sauce and chili sauce, embodying the savory dish spirit.
-Crunchy bean sprouts, spring onions, and sometimes roasted chicken or minced pork contribute layers of taste and texture.
-Some versions use white rice noodles for a different texture, adding variety to this beloved dish.
 This hawker food favorite frequently features a hint of peanut sauce or pork ribs, drawing crowds at Adam Road Food Centre and hawker stalls citywide.

 Key Features: